top of page

 Shouldn’t everyone have the right to built environments that can support at least a baseline level of quality of life and at best, actively creates the conditions for people and communities to flourish and thrive?

-THE PLACE QUALITY MODEL REIMAGINES HOW PLACES CAN BE SHAPED TO OUR HUMAN NATURE AND NEEDS.
+THE PLACE QUALITY MODEL RETHINKS HOW PLACES CAN BE SHAPED TO OUR HUMAN NATURE AND NEEDS.

 It is a new approach, method and call-to-action for a step-change, cultural shift and collective action: